ifariat/CSS-flamingo/README.md

 # CSS-flamingo
-CSS Flamingo for Birds week's challenge of CodePen. </br>
+CSS Flamingo for Birds week's challenge on CodePen.<br>